Table of Contents

 How Does a PEO work?

 When a company enrolls with a PEO, the employees become employees of the PEO.
-The employees still report to the company but the PEO becomes the employer of record.
+The employees still report to the company, but the PEO becomes the employer of record.
 The client and PEO become co-employers.
 A PEO handles the payroll and insurance administration and provides advice on worksite safety, employee rights, labor regulations, and employee wellness.
 They will deal with unemployment insurance, workers compensation benefits, and discrimination lawsuits, write the employee handbook and handle most other HR needs.
+A PEO is just one type of co-employment that companies might use.

 There are a lot of benefits to outsourcing HR services to a PEO.
 PEOs can help you find ways to offer benefits, supplement services, share in the responsibility of employment liability and assist with compliance.

-It is easy to get caught up in thinking a PEO can do everything.
-Read the following examples for things to keep in mind before deciding to work with a PEO.
+It is easy to get caught up in thinking a PEO can do everything, but there are lots of things they can't do.
+Here are a few things to keep in mind before deciding to work with a PEO.

 Take time to understand what the specific PEO you’re looking into the can and cannot do.
 Some PEOs can do international payroll while others cannot.
 Some may or may not work with independent contractors.
 PEOs are limited in how many insurance carriers they partner with.